backdrop-contrib/joyride/README.md

 Description
 -----------

+This module is currently in active development and API changes are inevitable until a stable release is announced.

 This module provides Backdrop integration with "Zurb's Joyride Jquery plugin":https://github.com/zurb/joyride in order to provide a tour of different html elements on your Backdrop site.

 You can view a demo of how Joyride works here: http://www.zurb.com/playground/jquery-joyride-feature-tour-plugin